luismgluis/heroes/README.md

 # heroes

-an app to view all heroes
+React Native App to view all heroes from external API.

 I used "React-native cli" for easier creation of the project.